PhPersson/crypto-app/README_ENG.md

 # Crypto Chart
-A Vue.js application that fetches historical prices for Bitcoin and Ethereum :dollar: :credit_card: from Coingecko API and displays them on a line chart using Chart.js.
+A Vue.js application that fetches historical prices for various cryptocurrencies :dollar: :credit_card: from Coingecko API and displays them on a line chart using Chart.js.

 ## Installation
 Clone this repository.